denodrivers/postgres/docs/README.md

 When a query is executed, the database returns all the data serialized as string values.
 The `deno-postgres` driver automatically takes care of decoding the results data of your query into the closest JavaScript compatible data type.
-This makes it easy to work with the data in your applciation using native Javascript types.
+This makes it easy to work with the data in your application using native Javascript types.
 A list of implemented type parsers can be found [here](https://github.com/denodrivers/postgres/issues/446).

 However, you may have more specific needs or may want to handle decoding yourself in your application.
-The driver provides 2 ways to handle decoding of the result data:
+The driver provides two ways to handle decoding of the result data:

 #### Decode strategy